 - “When can I deprecate the service?”

 - “Who created this microservice?”

-DeployHub manages this level of data in order to easily answer these questions and track your application versions over time.
+DeployHub manages this level of data in order to easily answer these questions and track your microservice application supply chain and versions over time.

 A Logical Microservice Application View

-A ‘logical’ view of your microservice application and application versions is a critical piece of understanding your microservice patterns.
+A ‘logical’ view of your microservice application and application versions is a critical piece of understanding your changing supply chain.
 DeployHub allows you to define your application package based on what microservices you use.
 With DeployHub, you define your ‘Application Package’ using an application baseline designer.
 You use the microservice baseline designer to define a logical view of your application’s Baseline Version.
 The Application Baseline is then used to track and progressively version your application changes over time.
-Each time a microservice version is updated, a new application version is created.
+Each time a Component is updated, a new Application version is created.
 Once a baseline is defined, you can integrate with a CD pipeline to automatically track the version changes using DeployHub’s automated configuration management.

 Microservice Application Baseline Package Designer Diagram

 You may be thinking, “Do I have to update the application package every time a new version of the microservice is released?”
 Now that would be time-consuming.
 The answer is no. Once your Baseline has been defined, your CD process will call DeployHub to automatically increment the application version if a new version of a microservice it consumes is available.
 You can also subscribe to a microservice which then notifies you if a new version of that microservice has been created.
 As microservices are consumed by applications, DeployHub tracks the dependencies.
 It can tell you at any point in time which version of the microservices your application is consuming, how many different versions have been deployed to your Kubernetes cluster, and who is using the same microservices.